 - Looney Tunes, more specifically, Speedy Gonzales.
 The town where Speedy lives is the clearest example of Spexico you'd ever find.
 Complete with flamenco, bulls, tacos and zarapes.

 - DreamWorks' Puss in Boots.
 In Shrek 2, the setting is against a take on Arthurian England, so viewers assumed Puss was Spanish.
 In this prequel, it shows he came from somewhat of an amalgam of Spain and Mexico.

-- Subverted in Jackie Chan Adventures when the Enforcers were in Pamplona and were trying to remember what makes that town famous.
-Hak Foo suggested the paella, Ratso asked if that was the thing people hit with clubs to get candy and Valmont pointed out that was a piñata and that they were in Spain, not in Mexico.
+- Subverted in one episode of Jackie Chan Adventures when the Enforcers go to Pamplona, and can't remember what the town is famous for.
+Hak Foo suggests that it's famous for its paella, and Ratso asks if that's the thing you hit with clubs at a birthday party to get candy.
+Valmont points out that it's a piñata, and that they're in Spain, not in Mexico.